xmgbautista/xmgbautista.github.io/_pages/about.md

 <br>
 <br>

 My areas of research are quantitative macroeconomics and the economics of the household.
-Using heterogeneous-agent models, I study how decisions at the microeconomic level influence macroeocnomics phoneomena and respond to policy.
-My work to date broadly covers the topics of household debt, consumption, financial inclusion, labor markets, and fiscal policy.
+Using heterogeneous-agent models, I study how the decisions of households, firms, and other economic agents influence economic phenomena.
+My work to date broadly covers the topics of household debt, consumption, financial inclusion, and labor markets.
 <br>
 <br>